List of The Late Show with Stephen Colbert episodes (2022)

 This is the list of The Late Show with Stephen Colbert episodes that aired in 2022.

-The episode scheduled for April 21, 2022 was cancelled due to Colbert's having tested positive for COVID-19.
-Jason Bateman and Laura Linney of Ozark, and Matt Walsh of Veep were scheduled to be guests.
-The next live show was not scheduled to occur until May 2.
+The episode scheduled for April 21, 2022 was cancelled due to Colbert testing positive for COVID-19.
+Jason Bateman and Laura Linney from Ozark, along with Matt Walsh from Veep were scheduled to be guests.
+The next live show was not set to occur until May 2.
 On May 9, the show announced that new episodes would not be taped until further notice, after Colbert experienced symptoms consistent with a recurrence of COVID.
-On July 22, the show introduced its first-ever slate of musical residencies, with St. Vincent, James Taylor and Joe Walsh announced as the inaugural artists who will join, starting on July 25.
+On July 22, the show introduced its first-ever slate of musical residencies, with St. Vincent, James Taylor and Joe Walsh announced as the inaugural artists, starting on July 25.